earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

     SAVE IMAGE --push 459018586415.dkr.ecr.us-east-1.amazonaws.com/text-mode-go:latest
 ~~~

 I grab my dependencies in `deps`, build my executable in `build` and in `docker` things get a bit more exciting.
-I copy my executable into AWS's lambda go image and into `/var/task`, which is the default place the runtime will look for it. ( In theory it's possible to change `/var/task`  with `LAMBDA_TASK_ROOT` but I found that to only work in local development and to be ignored when running in AWS.)
-After that I set the `CMD` and `SAVE` my image with a tag set to my Amazon ECR registry and build and push the image using `earthly --push +docker`.
+First, I copy my executable into AWS's lambda go image and into `/var/task`, which is the default place the runtime will look for it. ( In theory, it's possible to change `/var/task`  with `LAMBDA_TASK_ROOT`, but I found that to only work in local development and be ignored when running in AWS.)
+After that, I set the `CMD` and `SAVE` my image with a tag assigned to my Amazon ECR registry and build and push the image using `earthly --push +docker`.

 It's possible to do all this in a [dockerfile](https://docs.aws.amazon.com/lambda/latest/dg/go-image.html) as well.

-With that done, its possible to test the code along with aws lambda runtime locally.
+With that done, it's possible to test the code and the AWS Lambda runtime locally.

 ## AWS Lambda Local Development